Hey Mike White, Sarah Ramos Wants To Audition For White Lotus Again

 Upon hearing the show was renewed for a second season, White Lotus fans started brainstorming what the next iteration could and should look like.
 And while there are many options of who should be cast, there is only one correct answer: Ramos, Mike White and White Lotus’ #1 fan.

-The day after the show’s finale, Ramos Zoomed with Refinery29 to talk about channeling a lost role into becoming a White Lotus fangirl and her manifestations for the next season.
+The day after the show’s finale, Ramos Zoomed with Refinery29 to talk about channelling a lost role into becoming a White Lotus fangirl and her manifestations for the next season.

 Mike White, consider this her audition tape (again).
 She’ll meet you at check-in.